 Her latest book and memoir, LOWBORN, takes her back to the towns of her childhood as she investigates her own past and what it means to be poor in Britain today.
 It was a Radio 4 Book of the Week, a Guardian and Independent Book of the Year.
 It was longlisted for the Gordon Burn Prize and Portico Prize and shortlisted in the National Book Token, Books Are My Bag Reader’s Awards and the Saltire Scottish Non-Fiction Book of the Year.

-Kerry founded The WoMentoring Project and Breakthrough Festival.
+Kerry was elected as a Fellow of the Royal Society of Literature in 2020.
+She founded The WoMentoring Project and Breakthrough Festival.
 She has written for Grazia, Guardian, Observer New Review, Big Issue and the Metro newspaper.
-She was a writer in residence for the British Council in South Korea and Latvia, mentored with IdeasTap Inspires, TLC and Curtis Brown Academy, teaches for the Arvon Foundation and was commissioned by the Writers’ Centre Norwich to give a provocation on diversity as part of their ‘National Conversation’ series.
+She was a writer in residence for the British Council in South Korea and Latvia, mentored with IdeasTap Inspires, TLC and Curtis Brown Academy, teaches for the Arvon Foundation.
 She spends her time between Prague and London.